thibaultduponchelle/thibaultduponchelle.github.io/_posts/2020-12-03-Five-syntax-things-that-I-would-like-to-change-in-Perl.md

 ![Kid think](/assets/images/1uwoux4pae3r2hbeyuhk.png)

-This is my list of 5 things ! :smiley:
+This is my list of 5 things !

 ## Variant sigils
 It is not original, but invariant sigils would make sense for me.